cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 ## Demo Site (Star Wars)
-This project contains a clone of the HotChocolate GraphQL *Star Wars* example project (Pure Code First version) running as an AzureFunctions app and mildly updated to use the new v11 API.
+This project contains a clone of the HotChocolate GraphQL *Star Wars* example project (Annotation based version; Pure Code First) running as an AzureFunctions app and mildly updated to use the new v11 API.

 HotChocolate has changed the Execution pipeline for v11 API in many ways, and existing AzureFunctions